andrejewski/raj-spa/README.md

 }
 ```

-Or, you can nest the SPA component in a surrounding program.
+Or, you can nest the SPA component in a surrounding program/component.